jsageryd/pomo/README.md

-# Pomo
+# Pomr
-Pomo is a tiny script that is to be run in a loop, showing whether in focus or break and how many minutes are left in the current block; inspired by [Pomodoro Technique](https://en.wikipedia.org/wiki/Pomodoro_Technique) and [Teamodoro](http://teamodoro.com/).
-Pomo exits 0 if in focus, 1 if in break.
+Pomr is a tiny script that is to be run in a loop, showing whether in focus or break and how many minutes are left in the current block; inspired by [Pomodoro Technique](https://en.wikipedia.org/wiki/Pomodoro_Technique) and [Teamodoro](http://teamodoro.com/).
+Pomr exits 0 if in focus, 1 if in break.

 # Usage examples
 ## Simple
 ```
-$ while true; do clear; ./pomo.rb; sleep 10; done
+$ while true; do clear; ./pomr.rb; sleep 10; done
 ```

 ## Fancy